abbr/Unippear/README.md

 To implement *showSearchBox*, you can add following code to one of your JS assets if you use jQuery:
 ```
 $(document).on('headerLoaded', function() {
-    if(Unippear.showSearchBox === false){
+    if(unippear.showSearchBox === false){
         $('#searchBox').hide();
     }
 });
 ```
-Note that options set by client is accessible from global variable *Unippear*.
+Note that options set by client is accessible from global variable *unippear*.
 Also note the code is defined in the handler of custom event *headerLoaded* rather than *ready* of document.
 See [Implementation Guidelines](#implementation-guidelines) below for details.

 ## Implementation Guidelines
 It is assumed that the layout to be implemented as a service will be imported from an existing website since nearly all organizations already have a web presence.
 In simplest case the import task involves no more than copy & paste files and HTML code fragments.
 Complexity arises when client-side Javascript needs to be executed to render header and footer.
 Following guidelines are drawn from converting an a real production web site: